-Total interest expenses for the above-mentioned loans amounted to EUR 876k.
+Total interest expenses for the abovementioned loans amounted to EUR 1,372k.

-The lender steps back with all its claims against the borrower under and in connection with the shareholder loan, in particular with its claims for repayment and interest payments and its other accessory claims (the "Subordinated Claims"), behind all claims under the "Senior Secured Callable Bond".
+The lender subordinates all its claims against the borrower under and in connection with the shareholder loan, in particular its claims for principal repayment and interest payments and its other accessory claims (the "subordinated claims"), to all claims under the senior secured callable bond.